Crate ptr_cell

 §Semantics

 PtrCell allows you to specify memory ordering semantics for its internal atomic operations through the Semantics enum.
-Choosing appropriate semantics is crucial for achieving the desired level of synchronization and performance.
-The available semantics are:
+Each variant is different in how it balances synchronization and performace.
+Here’s a comparison of the available semantics:

 §Examples